Nobaiha/EECS2311_Project_G4/README.md

   -  The duration of each note is not accurate.
   -  Must only have one note per column (As in only one note at a time).

-If it is showing some compiler errors please refer to the next section.
+If you are getting compiler errors, please refer to the next section.

 ## How to deal with compiler errors
 **1. Errors dealing with build path:**